 A SPECIAL THANKS

 Mr. Carl Fillmore McMath donated his personal band music library to the SCB in 2001 after retiring from the Spartanburg School District Seven band program.
-Graduated from the University of South Carolina in 1957, Carl taught band students from junior high to high school for many years alongside Mr. Jim Smith, Mr. Clarence Jones, and Mr. Richard Gibbs – a powerhouse team of mentors for musical success!
+After graduating from the University of South Carolina in 1957, Carl taught band students from junior high to high school for many years alongside Mr. Jim Smith, Mr. Clarence Jones, and Mr. Richard Gibbs – a powerhouse team of mentors for musical success!
 Carl plays the trumpet, along with just about everything else.
 With a quiet style of directing, Carl gently but powerfully influenced the education of hundreds of band students during his career.
 Several of those players are members of the SCB today.
-All will say that Mr. Carl Fillmore McMath was an inspiration to them for continuing the lifelong pleasure of symphonic band music performance!
+All will say that Mr. Carl Fillmore McMath inspired them to continue the lifelong pleasure of symphonic band music performance!
 Father of Carol and Elizabeth, Carl currently lives in New Bern, North Carolina.